kennethowino01/dreamverse-privacy-policy/README.md

 Financial Information: Purchase history and subscription status (processed via Google Play Billing and RevenueCat).
 We do not store credit card details.

 Media & Files: If you use the dream interpretation or profile features, we may request access to your Photos and Media (READ_MEDIA_IMAGES) to allow you to upload images.

 App Performance Data: We may collect technical logs, such as app load times and crash reports, to ensure the AI agents are responding correctly and to improve app stability.

+App Interactions: Dreamverse collects app interaction data (such as feature usage and AI agent engagement) to perform internal analytics and improve the quality of our dream interpretations.
+This data is used solely by the developer to study user behavior and enhance app functionality; it is not shared with third parties for marketing purposes.

 2. Use of Information

 The information we collect is used for the following purposes: